Why one utility patent might not be enough

 How can competitors design around your claims?

-If your patent has only one independent claim, then competitors might be able to avoid infringement by designing around this single claim.
+If your patent has only one independent claim, competitors might be able to avoid infringement by designing around this single claim.
 Having multiple independent claims will strengthen your patent rights.
 You can build an arsenal of independent claims by filing child applications known as continuing applications.

 Competitors familiar with patents will carefully review your independent claims (or have their patent attorneys do so) to find at least one claimed feature they can omit in their competing product.
 Whether or not they have strong arguments for noninfringement will depend upon several factors, including the claim language and file history of the patent application resulting in the issued patent (e.g., Office Actions, claim amendments, arguments regarding prior art, etc.).